Gangadhar1420/community-starter-kit/README.md

 DESCRIPTION PLACEHOLDER

+* This is a DESCRIPTION PLACEHOLDER

 ## What it does

 FEATURES PLACEHOLDER

+* and FEATURES PLACEHOLDER
 ## Getting started

 1. [Install the bot](https://github.com/apps/welcome) on the intended repositories.
 The plugin requires the following **Permissions and Events**: